abap2UI5/docs/docs/index.md

       link: /resources/release_notes

 features:
+  - title: Documentation
+    icon: 🧐
+    details: Find & Install the project from GitHub.
+Explore the repository and contribute to the codebase.
+    link: /get_started/quickstart
   - title: GitHub
     icon: 🦖
     details: Find & Install the project from GitHub.
 Explore the repository and contribute to the codebase.